hikemalliday/p99wiki-scraper/README.md

 Thats it!

-The program first creates the tables, then scrapes the URL's needed and saves them into a JSON file.
-Then, it iterates over the JSON file, and scrapes every URL and INSERTs the parsed pages into the database.
+The program works by first scraping all the URLS for the wiki's.
+It then saves theses URLs into JSON, then it iterates over the JSON to scrape the item and npc data itself.
-The 'root' table ('npc_master') is scraped first.
-The order of the other functions after these first few do no matter.
+I created the NPC scrape first, which does not have any async scrape calls, therefore it is much slower than the Items scrape, which I made later.
+The items scrape uses two python libraries called 'asyncio' and 'aiohttp' to do asyncronous scraping calls.
+This lessens the scrape time by a lot.
+I will eventually refactor the NPC scrapes to do this as well.